Emanuele-Saccoliti/Volatility-Surface-Calibration-for-Exotic-Options-Pricing/README.md

 - Building on the calibrated framework, model is extended to path-dependent payoffs, implementing Monte Carlo simulations to accurately value barrier options and other exotic derivatives.

-- Finally, I integrated these components into interactive dashboards, where sliders and controls allow real-time adjustments of strikes, barrier levels, and simulated paths.
-This made it possible to perform dynamic scenario analyses and to explore the risk/return profile of exotic option payoffs under different market conditions.

 - The tool integrates interactive dashboards for scenario analysis, equipped with sliders to vary strikes, barrier levels, and simulated paths in real time, enabling dynamic exploration of exotic option risk/return profiles under different market conditions.